-In most instances, however, it doesn’t address the specific communications requirements of a complex set of audiences - vital ingredients in delivering a creative strategy that will be credible and sufficiently compelling to play a meaningful role in changing target audience behaviour.
+In most instances, however, it doesn’t address the specific communication requirements of a complex set of audiences – vital ingredients in delivering a creative strategy that will be credible and sufficiently compelling to play a meaningful role in changing target audience behaviour.

 Message testing (not concept testing) is an important initial component of the communications research.

 For the risk/benefit equation to be clear and present, the messaging must frame the required behavioural shift, the consequences of non-compliance and establish a positive sense of the benefits of compliance.

 While an understanding of the nature of the problem and the attitudes that underpin it may have been formed through research that informed the brief, it is unlikely to have been directed toward identifying the specific messages that will resonate with the targets of the campaign.
 There are types of information that, if not addressed, can impact negatively on the effectiveness of the campaign.

 - The language requirements of an audience – for example, if it’s a public health campaign addressing drug dependency, how do you describe the specific set of drugs addressed by the campaign in a way the target audience recognises?
 Are you describing dependency or addiction?
 How do secondary audiences (family members, for example) relate to the issue and messages you’re framing?
 What language is required to describe the risk or reward for behaviours in a compelling way?